LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_qnx_700.md

 ## Impact on existing code

 SDL core will be modified in platform specific places.
-2 Additional transport adapters will be added.
+Two additional transport adapters will be added.

 ATF will be reworked to support remote sdl testing.